Nixtla/popol-vuh/Hiring/Openings/Task.md

    - **Objective:** Secure multiple articles and mentions in reputable publications

 ### 3. Innovate in Our Field
-   - **Objective:** Publish one new foundational model that pushes the boundaries of current technology
+   - **Objective:** Publish one new foundational model besides `TimeGPT-1` that pushes the boundaries of current technology

 ## Internal Objectives